 Family Photos and Albums

-Family photos need soft colors and smooth skin tones.
+Family photos need soft colours and smooth skin tones.
 Inkjet printers handle these details better.
 They gently place ink on the paper’s surface.
 This helps create warm, natural-looking images for albums and frames.

 Professional Photography